 The story follows these lines: one day, a poor farmer discovers in the nest of his goose a glittering golden egg.
 Day after day, he finds a new golden egg in the nest.
 He becomes fabulously wealthy, but with his increasing wealth comes greed and impatience.
 Unable to wait, he decides to kill the goose and get the golden eggs all at once.
 But when he opens the goose, he finds it empty.
 The farmer has so destroyed the goose that produced the golden eggs.

-Covey states that this fable entails a natural law, a principle, the basic definition of effectiveness.
+Covey states that this fable entails a natural law, a principle, and the basic definition of effectiveness.

 True effectiveness is a function of 2 things:

 - what is produced (“P”; the golden eggs) and